Beethoven, Ludwig van – Für Elise

 Click the button below for instant access to the free PDF guitar transcriptions.

 Ludwig van Beethoven was born in December 1770 in Bonn, Germany.
 He is one of the most recognized figures in the history of music.
-Beethoven wrote music for piano, violin, symphonies, concertos, one opera, and other works.
+Beethoven wrote music for piano, string quartets, symphonies, concertos, one opera, and other works.

 Beethoven's musical history is divided into 3 parts.
 The early, middle, and late periods.
 This is due to stylistic changes in his music.

 During the late period, Beethoven became deaf.
 This caused a lot of inner pain and anger.
 He became more secluded and focused on music.
-Some of his most famous pieces were written during this period.
+Some of his most popular compositions were written during this period.

 The beautiful, melancholy piece has been popular since its discovery.
 It was published in 1867.
 Since then, there have been many arrangements for many different instruments.
 Both performers and listeners enjoy this wonderful piece.